An Official Journal of the Association for Applied Sport Psychology

 Continuous line numbering should be included throughout the manuscript.
 Any identifying information on the title page or in the content of the manuscript must be removed or concealed prior to submission, as the journal uses a blind review process.

-Submitting a case for review indicates that the authors (a) have not previously or concurrently submitted their manuscript to another journal, (b) agree to transfer copyright to Human Kinetics on acceptance, and (c) acknowledge that they have followed proper institutional review-board procedures at their respective institutions, when applicable (i.e., in research-driven case studies).
+Submitting a case for review indicates that the authors (a) have not previously or concurrently submitted their manuscript to another journal, (b) agree to transfer copyright to Human Kinetics on acceptance, and (c) acknowledge that where appropriate, they have followed proper institutional review-board procedures at their respective institutions.
 Authors are also responsible for obtaining permissions for any copyrighted work such as figures or tables included in their paper.

 Before full review, submissions are examined at the editorial level.
-The manuscript will be sent out for full blind review if either the editor or the associate editor believes that the case warrants full review.
-If the editor or associate editor assigned to the manuscript believes that the submission has extensive flaws or is inconsistent with the mission and focus of the journal, the submission will receive a desk rejection.
+The manuscript will be sent out for full blind review if either the Editor-in-Chief or the Associate Editors believe that the case warrants full review.
+If the Editor-in-Chief or Associate Editor assigned to the manuscript believes that the submission has extensive flaws or is inconsistent with the mission and focus of the journal, the submission will receive a desk rejection.

 Individuals may purchase online-only subscriptions directly from this website.
 To order, click on an article and select the subscription option you desire for the journal of interest (individual or student, 1-year or 2-year), and then click Buy.
 Those purchasing student subscriptions must be prepared to provide proof of student status as a degree-seeking candidate at an accredited institution.
 Online-only subscriptions purchased via this website provide immediate access to all the journal's content, including all archives and Ahead of Print.
 Note that a subscription does not allow access to all the articles on this website, but only to those articles published in the journal you subscribe to.
 For step-by-step instructions to purchase online, click here.